-The majority of drilling to date has occurred along the Appleton Fault with drill counts ranging from 10-15.
-To date, 393 drill holes have been completed at the Keats Zone totalling 116,604, 97 holes at the Keats North Zone totalling 27,530, 123 holes at the Keats West Zone totalling 26,861, 43 holes at Iceberg totalling 9,945m, 97 holes at the Golden Joint Zone totalling 29,497m, 107 drill holes at the Lotto Zone totalling 28,759m, 92 drill holes at Lotto North Zone totalling 23,825m, 52 drill holes at the TCH Zone totalling 15,387m, with the balance of 239 drill holes totalling 53,672m completed at other zones/targets along the Appleton Fault including the Knob, Cokes, Little-Powerline, Road, Dome, Zone 36, and Big Dave.
+The majority of drilling to date has occurred along the Appleton Fault Zone with drill counts ranging from 10-15 and a year-to-date total of 397,298m completed in 1,478 holes.
+The breakdown of meters drilled to date is as follows: 393 drill holes at the Keats prospect totalling 117,896m, 97 holes at the Keats North prospect totalling 27,530m, 123 holes at the Keats West prospect totalling 26,869m, 75 holes at Iceberg prospect totalling 20,889m, 96 holes at the Golden Joint prospect totalling 29,491m, 107 drill holes at the Lotto prospect totalling 28,759m, 61 drill holes at Lotto North prospect totalling 14,877m, 58 drill holes at the Max Millions prospect totalling 12,905m, 32 drill holes at the Zone 36/K2 prospect totalling 7,852m, 46 holes at the Everest prospect totalling 12,844m and 52 drill holes at the TCH prospect totalling 15,387m, with the balance of 213 drill holes totalling 50,104m completed at other zones/targets along the Appleton Fault including the Knob, Cokes, Little-Powerline, Road, Dome and Big Dave.

-The Company also completed follow-up drilling along the JBP Fault Zone with 85 holes totalling 23,135m completed to date at the 798, 1744 and Pocket Pond prospects.
+The Company has also completed follow-up drilling along the JBP Fault Zone with 85 holes totalling 23,135m completed to date at the 798, 1744 and Pocket Pond prospects.

-A first phase of drilling on the Queensway South Project consisting of 33 holes totalling 7,255m is complete.
+A first phase of drilling on the Queensway South Project consisting of 33 holes totalling 7,255m is complete and assays are pending.
 The exploration drilling program was designed to test a variety of targets in and around Paul's Pond, Goose, Eastern Pond and Greenwood #2 prospects; assays are pending.
 A first phase of drilling was also completed on the Twin Ponds property consisting of 1,508m in 7 diamond drill holes testing early-stage exploration targets.

-Queensway Project -Keats to Lotto North plan map (March 1, 2023)
+Queensway Project - Knob to Everest plan map (May 10, 2023)